As an Amazon Associate I earn from qualifying purchases.

-The secret to elderberries, it seems, is that they are a rolling bush: Parts of some bushes are still in flower (meaning you can still make elderflower syrup and liqueur if you hurry!) while the berries below have already ripened.
+The secret to elderberries, it seems, is that they are a rolling bush: Parts of some bushes are still in flower while the berries below have already ripened.
 Even when I picked my stash of elderflowers in May there were green berries on some.

-But beware, slackers!
+Beware, slackers!
 Ripe elderberries are sweet — sweet enough that the deer like them very much.
-We saw a lot of nibbled-off spots on the bushes we picked from.
+We saw a lot of nibbled-off spots on the bushes while harvesting elderberries in summer.
 By September I suspect the only remaining elderberries will be too high for the deer to get; and then you need to worry about birds.

 Again, let me stress the word “gentle.”
 Unripe berries hold onto the stem, ripe ones fall off easily.
 And you don’t want to eat unripe berries.